 Administration The dean is the chief administrative officer of the School.
-The associate dean and the department chairmen are directly responsible to the dean and collaborate with him and the faculty to develop instructional programs in the four departments.
-Directors of the various services of the school are also responsible to the dean.
+The department chairmen are directly responsible to the dean and collaborate with him and the faculty to develop instructional programs in the four departments.
+Directors of the various services of the School are also responsible to the dean.
 He presides at meetings of the Executive Committee, committees on admissions and graduate programs, and at general meetings of the faculty.
-He also chairs the Executive
+He also chairs the Executive Committee for Extended Campus Programs.